Types of Reasoning

 Example: Europeans believed all swans were white, until explorers discovered Black Swans in Australia!

-Abductive Reasoning uses observation(s) to arrive at most likely conclusion(s).
+Abductive Reasoning uses observations to reach the most likely conclusions.
 This reasoning is used a lot in everyday life.

 Example: there are many lovely flowers in Sam's garden, so we think Sam is a good gardener.